Using travel alerts

 If using a mobile device, these appear as a drop down.

-Trains are grouped by network (Sydney Trains, Intercity Trains, Regional Trains and Coaches).
+Trains are grouped by network (Sydney Metro, Sydney Trains, Intercity Trains, Regional Trains and Coaches).
 You can expand or collapse a network, which will be remembered if you return to the page.

-- Service alerts – Any disruptions or delays to train lines or stations
+- Service alerts – Any disruptions or delays to metro or train lines or stations

-- Trackwork – Planned track closures, where buses replace trains or services run to a changed timetable or stopping pattern.
+- Trackwork – Planned track closures, where buses replace services or services run to a changed timetable or stopping pattern.

-You can also subscribe to the trackwork newsletter for weekly emails for your selected lines.
+You can also subscribe to trackwork alerts for your selected lines.

 - Lift outages – Lift and escalator outages.
 These are displayed with the wheelchair icon.